Todders92/friday-project/README.md

 * _Enjoy!_

-_Repository is pretty striaght forward. make sure to keep all files acosciated with this repo. otherwise the page styling won't work._
+_Repository is pretty straight forward.
+Make sure to keep all files associated with this repo.
+Otherwise the page styling won't work._

 ## Known Bugs

 _none yet...
-Give it time, im sure I'll run into something._
+Give it time, I'm sure I'll run into something._

 ## Support and contact details